Jonsy13/test-docs/website/docs/admin-mode.md

 ### What is Adminstator Mode?

-Admin mode is one of the ways the chaos orchestration is set up in Litmus, wherein all chaos resources (i.e., install time resources like the operator, chaosexperiment CRs, chaosServiceAccount/rbac and runtime resources like chaosengine, chaos-runner, experiment jobs & chaosresults) are setup in a single admin namespace (typically, litmus).
+Admin mode is one of the ways the chaos orchestration is s in Litmus, wherein all chaos resources (i.e., install time resources like the operator, chaosexperiment CRs, chaosServiceAccount/rbac and runtime resources like chaosengine, chaos-runner, experiment jobs & chaosresults) are setup in a single admin namespace (typically, litmus).
 In other words, centralized administration of chaos.
 This feature is aimed at making the SRE/Cluster Admins life easier by doing away with setting up chaos pre-requisites on a per namespace basis (which may be more relevant in an autonomous/self-service cluster sharing model in dev environments).
 This mode typically needs a "wider" & "stronger" ClusterRole, albeit one that is still just a superset of the individual experiment permissions.
 In this mode, the applications in their respective namespaces are subjected to chaos while the chaos job runs elsewhere, i.e., admin namespace.